 Let’s start with a nice one, which is tracking the results of your success.
 Type your domain into our Backlinks report.
 Choose the quick filter “New” backlinks, and as an option pick only the “Follow” type to check the most valuable ones first.
 This way you can see whether your previous outreach activities, viral PR campaign, affiliate program or any other kind of marketing cooperation ended in failure.
 Combine this data with the amount of referral traffic from your Google Analytics and send it to your client or boss to prove that you are doing great work.

-At the same time, monitoring new backlinks can help you quickly detect, and more importantly eliminate, the harm from the toxic links that you didn't expect to get.
+At the same time, other link building tools like our backlink checker will be helpful.
+Monitoring new backlinks can help you quickly detect, and more importantly eliminate, the harm from the toxic links that you didn't expect to get.
 The latter could happen due to a rival spam attack, your contractor’s shortcoming, or a variety of other reasons.

-Stay in the Backlinks report, click “All Links”, and choose ascending sorting by Trust Score, which is a good detector of an undesirable referring domain.
+Stay in the Backlinks report, click “All Links”, and choose ascending sorting by Page Score, which is a good detector of an undesirable referring domain.

 Once you find a suspicious link, add it to the Disavow list in one click.
 If you haven’t set up the Backlink Audit Tool for the analyzed domain yet, we will prompt you to do so or export your findings in a .txt file.
 If you do have one, then from the Disavow list you will be able to add it to the Disavow tab in your current project, so that you can send it to the Google Disavow Tool afterwards.